Hundreds of deaths reported across Canada and the Pacific Northwest amid unrelenting heat wave - KION546

 By Aya Elamroussi, CNN

-Hundreds of deaths have been reported across the Pacific Northwest and Canada amid the unrelenting heat wave that has also swept through parts of America’s Northeast.
+Hundreds of deaths have been reported across the Pacific Northwest and Canada amid a heat wave that has also swept through parts of America’s Northeast.

 At least 486 sudden deaths have been reported in Canada, a 195% increase in deaths that would typically happen in a five-day period.